perrycyl/blog/README.md

 Added ingress via ingress-nginx. (see https://kubernetes.github.io/ingress-nginx/deploy/)

 Updated host file (/etc/hosts) to include posts.com as redirect when attempting to connect to localhost (127.0.0.1 posts.com)

+## Skaffold:

+Installed Skaffold and added a skaffold config file.
+Detects updates to .js files and applies as needed.
+On initial start, Skaffold builds, deploys, and starts.